diegopajarito/simple-echo/README.md

->![TIP]
+>[!TIP]
-> Remember, if you cloned the repository, you can always revert to the original state
+>Remember, if you cloned the repository, you can always revert to the original state

 ## Forking the repository
 This is a public repository, so you can fork it without any restrictions.